mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 - [Authenticate](#authenticate-to-the-package-registry) to the Package Registry.
 - Set a [project-level NPM endpoint](#use-the-gitlab-endpoint-for-npm-packages).
 - Your NPM package name must be in the format of [@scope/package-name](#package-naming-convention).
   It must match exactly, including the case.
-The NPM naming convention requires it.
+This is different than the NPM naming convention, but it is required to work with the GitLab Package Registry.

 To work with NPM commands within [GitLab CI/CD](../../../ci/README.md), you can use `CI_JOB_TOKEN` in place of the personal access token or deploy token in your commands.